polterguy/phosphorusfive/core/p5.exp/README.md

   src:New value
 ```

-The above Hyperlisp would retreieve all nodes that have the name of "foo", and set their values to "New value".
+The above Hyperlambda would retreieve all nodes that have the name of "foo", and set their values to "New value".
 This
 is because of the iterator "/foo" parts above.
 The rest of the expression will be explained later, as we proceed downwards
 in our documentation.

-After evaluation of the above Hyperlisp, your node-set would look like this.
+After evaluation of the above Hyperlambda, your node-set would look like this.
 Notice the values of your *[foo]* nodes.

 ```
 _data